 - Attention to Detail, Integrity, Physical Stamina & Strength; Problem-solving, Communication, Leadership and Interpersonal Skills etc.

 - $90,370 (Detectives and Criminal Investigators)

 Source: U.S. Bureau of Labor Statistics and O*Net OnLine (2021)

 Career Outlook for a Detective in Florida

-The US Bureau of Labor Statistics predicted a 5% employment growth for this career between 2019 and 2029.
-In 2019, the BLS also reported that a total of 813,500 Police & Detectives were employed across the US and their numbers are expected to rise up by another 40,600 till 2029.
+O*Net OnLine predicted a 4% employment growth for this career in Florida between 2020 and 2030.
+In 2021, BLS also reported that a total of 6,330 Detectives and Criminal Investigators were employed across Florida and their numbers are expected to rise.
 Keeping these numbers in mind, it seems the detectives will remain in demand to uphold peace in society.

 Steps to Become a Detective in Florida